Double Closing: A Real Estate Investment Strategy You Need To Know

 Secure A Property

-Once you buy the property, you can sell for whatever a buyer is willing to pay.
-Think of the seller to wholesaler portion of this as the A to B portion of the purchase.
+Once you buy the property, you can sell it for whatever a buyer is willing to pay.
+Think of the seller-to-wholesaler portion of this as the A-to-B portion of the purchase.

 Find An End Buyer

-The next step is to find someone willing to buy the property from you so that you can turn a quick profit on the deal.
-You also have to find someone who is willing to work with you because you won’t own the property yet.
+The next step is to find someone willing to buy the property from you.
+You also have to find someone willing to work with you, because you won’t own the property yet.
 For this reason, you’ll have to put a few special clauses into a real estate purchase agreement.

-The first thing to get down is a clear description of what your buyer will be getting from you at the end of the transaction.
-For example, this could be the address of the property or a lot number.
-Second, you’ll have to get in writing what your liabilities are, if any, if you can’t secure the property for the buyer.
+Make sure to provide a clear description of what your buyer will be getting from you at the end of the transaction – for example, the address of the property or a lot number.
+You’ll need to put in writing any liabilities that you have, if you can’t secure the property for the buyer.

-Finally, you’ll want to make sure that you limit the buyer’s ability to get out of the deal if you hold up your end of the bargain.
-All that said, states have different requirements for these contracts, so make sure you’re familiar with local law.
+Finally, you’ll want to make sure you limit the buyer’s ability to get out of the deal if you hold up your end of the bargain.
+All that said, states have different requirements for these contracts, so be certain you’re familiar with local law.

 Fund The A-To-B Purchase

-Of course, this entire thing relies on you being able to purchase the property in the first place before you can ever turn it over to anyone else.
+Of course, this entire transaction relies on you being able to purchase the property in the first place.
 Unless you’re independently wealthy from other business, an inheritance or the lottery, you’re probably not going to be able to come up with the necessary funds on your own.

-It’s also not likely that you’ll be able to get a mortgage for a property that you immediately intend to sell, either.
+It’s also not likely you’ll be able to get a mortgage for a property that you immediately intend to sell, either.
 How do you come up with funds?
-You may have at least one thing working in your favor: Distressed properties with motivated sellers are likely to be deeply discounted.
+You may have at least one advantage: Distressed properties with motivated sellers are likely to be deeply discounted.
 If that’s the case, getting a short-term personal loan might help you obtain the funding you need.

-If a personal loan doesn’t work, you could look at hard money loans.
+You could consider a hard money loan if a personal loan doesn’t work.
 This is something you should be very careful with, though.
-These can come with high interest rate and other repayment terms which are disadvantageous for the borrower.
+Hard money loans come with drawbacks like a high interest rate and a shorter repayment term.

 Double Close And Get Paid

-Assuming you can secure the funding to buy the original property and your buyer doesn’t back out, all that’s left to do is close the deals.
-This is where you might want to learn the foxtrot because it’s a dance.
+Once you secure the funding to buy the original property and your buyer doesn’t back out, all that’s left to do is close the deals.

-You’ll have to close with the seller of the original property, pay any closing costs and get titles and deeds signed over before selling to your end buyer, ideally later that day even.
-You’ll want to work with a title company to make sure all the contracts are in order going into the day of the double closing.
+You’ll have to close with the seller of the original property, pay any closing costs and get titles and deeds signed over before selling to your end buyer – ideally later that day.
+It’s a good idea to work with a title company to guarantee all the contracts are in order.
 You’ll be paid as soon as the funds can clear from the title company.

 Double Closing Vs. Wholesale Real Estate Contracting

-Beyond double closing, the other way these wholesale agreements are commonly done is through the selling of a wholesale real estate contract.
+Not every wholesale agreement happens by way of a double closing.
+Some are done through the selling of a wholesale real estate contract.
 As the investor, you contract with a seller, setting up an agreement to pay them a certain price when you find a buyer for the property.
 The difference between what you agree to and the actual sale price is your profit.

-Let’s briefly run through the differences between a wholesale real estate contract and double closing.
+Let’s briefly consider the differences between a wholesale real estate contract and a double closing.

 When you enter into a wholesale real estate contract, you don’t actually gain ownership of the property.
 Rather, you get something called equitable conversion, which gives you the right to market the property on behalf of the seller.
-In the end of the transaction, the seller still holds the house title.
+The seller still holds the house title.
 Because of this, the final transaction takes place between the buyer and seller directly.

 Funds

-In a wholesale real estate contract, you’re paid the difference between the sale price and the price you agreed to with the seller after the transaction closes.
-The good thing about this is that you don’t have to worry about actually funding the transaction yourself.
-On the downside, you have to worry that you might burn a bridge with the seller if they see you were able to get a heavy markup.
-Jealousy is real.
+In a wholesale real estate contract, you’re paid the difference between the sale price and the price you and the seller agreed to after closing.
+The good news here is that you don’t have to worry about actually funding the transaction yourself.
+On the downside, the seller is aware of what you made on the sale and may not be happy about the heavy markup.

 Get approved to refinance.